|

 significant changes in heat and humidity.
 Who knows what twisted grain

+wood could do in that environment.
 The Walnut banding theme was continued in

 this piece, albeit simpler in style.
 In order to break up the straight